Learning subgaussian classes : Upper and minimax bounds: Minimax lower bounds (proofs of Theorem A , B and C)

-The first estimate presented here is the ``high probability" lower bound, formulated in Theorem A$^\prime$.
+0.3cm The first estimate presented here is the high probability lower bound, formulated in Theorem A$^\prime$.

 \begin{Theorem} There exists an absolute constant $c_1$ for which the following holds.
-If $\cF$ is star-shaped in one of its points and $\tilde f_N$ is a procedure with a confidence parameter $\delta_N < 1/4$ then its accuracy satisfies
+If $\cF$ is star-shaped around one of its points and $\tilde f_N$ is a procedure that performs with accuracy $\eps_N$ for any target of the form $Y^f$ with a confidence parameter $\delta_N < 1/4$, then